sraocodes/SRAO_CV/content/CV.md

         - "Integrated and programmed the 8051 microcontroller using Assembly language and HDL Verilog."
         - "Designed and assembled the circuit with meticulous soldering techniques."
         - "Collaborated actively with team members and external experts from Bharath Electronics Ltd."
-        - "Successfully demonstrated the prototype in real-world scenarios."
+        - "Successfully demonstrated the prototype in simulated real-world scenarios."

 pubs:
   - title: "Selected Publications"